Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/dvd-remux.md

     === "Ground Truth"

+        !!! warning "SD upscales do not qualify"
+            Note that SD upscales do not qualify as valid reference sources,
+            as they are not native square pixel sources.
+            They had to go through the same process as you are doing now,
+            and it's very likely
+            that they were handled incorrectly!

         If you have access to a natively square pixel source (such as a Blu-ray release),
         you can use it as a reference
         to determine the correct SAR.
-        Note that SD upscales do not qualify as valid reference sources.

         This method is particularly useful
         for episodes that were only released on DVD